benplant/frontend-nanodegree-mobile-portfolio/README.md

 $> ngrok 8080
 ```

+***

-### Part 1: Optimize PageSpeed Insights score for index.html
+## Part 1: Optimize PageSpeed Insights score for index.html

+**Goal of Part 1:**

-Goal is a PageSpeed Insights score of 90 or above.
+* Identify and perform optimizations to achieve a PageSpeed score of 90 for index.html.
+* Identify and perform optimizations impacting content efficiency.

+**Bonus:**

+* Identify and perform optimizations to achieve a PageSpeed score above 90 for index.html.
+* Research, identify and use build tools (Grunt) to automatically perform content efficiency optimizations.

-To achieve this I performed the following optimizations / changes:
+**To achieve this I performed the following optimizations / changes:**

  * Loaded JavaScript files asynchonously (Google Analytics)
  * Used a media query for print.css